-From December 19, 2002 through the execution of the definitive asset purchase agreement, GTG Holdings and its legal counsel continued their due diligence efforts.
+From December 11, 2002 through the execution of the definitive asset purchase agreement, GTG Holdings and its legal counsel continued their due diligence efforts.
 During this time we, representatives of Raymond James & Associates, Inc., and our legal counsel and GTG Holdings and its legal counsel met together and participated by telephone and in person in a series of negotiations finalizing the terms of the asset purchase agreement and the other related agreements.
-These negotiations largely covered the provisions related to the escrows, finalizing the terms of the ancillary agreements, completing the schedules to the asset purchase agreement, completing the form of closing statement to be delivered by us, and finalizing certain issues related to the employees of the videoconferencing services business.
-The changes made to the asset purchase agreement during this time were not material and did not alter the consideration to be received that was finalized on December 19, 2002.
+These negotiations largely covered the technical provisions related to the escrows, finalizing the terms of the ancillary agreements, completing the schedules to the asset purchase agreement, completing the form of closing statement to be delivered by us, and finalizing certain issues related to the employees of the videoconferencing services business.
 The purchase price was determined based upon arms-length negotiations.